parlhad/Salary_predictor_model/README.md

 - `Machin_Learning.ipynb` – Model training and evaluation notebook
 - `Salary_Data.csv` – Dataset used for training
 - `app1.py` – Streamlit web app code to interact with the model
-- `REQUERMENT.txt` – Required libraries list
+- `requerment.txt` – Required libraries list

 ## 🚀 How to Run